 The Times Bloomberg poll was based on all adults nationwide, so you are comparing apples to oranges, especially when it is that politicians only care about voters.

-It really is a clash of absolutes, getting people to express and by the way, there's a poll on that out.
+It really is a clash of absolutes, getting people to express.

-Wade gang is losing ground rapidly.
+And the Roe versus Wade gang is losing ground rapidly.

-Wade gang is losing ground rapidly.
+The pro-Roe versus Wade gang is losing ground rapidly.

 Try this story.

-Uh Southern Arizona officials stormed out of a meeting with top legislative Republicans Thursday, this in Arizona, after they said that House Speaker Jim Wyers insulted them.
+Southern Arizona officials stormed out of a meeting with top legislative Republicans Thursday.

-Wires said that the insult was the other way around, calling the officials politically stupid.
+Wyers said that the insult was the other way around, calling the officials politically stupid.

-The walkout ended pleas by mayors, county supervisors, sheriffs, and county attorneys, and police chiefs to be consulted as GOP leaders write a comprehensive border security measure.
+The walkout ended pleas by mayors, county supervisors, sheriffs, and county attorneys and police chiefs to be consulted as GOP leaders write a comprehensive border security measure.

-They want lawmakers to drop plans to make it a state crime to be in this country in violation of federal immigrate immigration law.
+They want lawmakers to drop plans to make it a state crime to be in this country in violation of federal immigration law.

 And we have a piece here.

-But it's a view of illegal immigration that the uh uh we shall overcome coverage.
+This is, I'm going to save this for after the break, but it's a view of illegal immigration that the we shall overcome coverage the drive-by media has neglected.

-It's a piece by a man named Mark Cromer, a senior fellow at Californians for population stabilization.
+It's a piece by a man named Mark Cromer, a senior fellow at Californians for Population Stabilization.

 What it does is calculate the cost.